Barszczyk0/Notes/PortSwigger/Client_Side/DOM-based_vulnerabilities/DOM-based_cookie_manipulation.md

 ```

 ## Exploitation
 The following payload uses `window.location` sink to perform DOM-based XSS attack.
-If `src` URL fails, `iframe` will fallback to the second URL.
+Request `/product?productId=1&'><script>print()</script>` poisons `lastViewedProduct` cookie with XSS payload.
+On the first iframe load, `window.x` is undefined, so the code sets the iframe `src` to the base target URL - XSS payload is loaded from cookie. `window.x = 1` prevents the redirection from happening again on subsequent loads.

 |![](Images/image-15.png)|
 |:--:|